ibm-cloud-docs/dl/order-nsp.md

 * Before you begin, determine the location connection to IBM Cloud by verifying your colocation provider's or service provider's capabilities to reach the Meet Me Room and cross-connect into IBM Cloud.
 * All subnets of the VPC or classic network will be connected to the direct link.
 When creating VPCs, make sure to create the VPCs with non-overlapping prefixes and unique subnets.
 To ensure successful connectivity with the classic infrastructure, do not use IP addresses for your VPCs in the `10.0.0.0/14`, `10.200.0.0/14`, `10.198.0.0/15`, and `10.254.0.0/16` blocks.
+* A Generic Routing Encapsulation (GRE)/IPsec tunneling requirement between a customer edge router (CER) and a customer virtual router in {{site.data.keyword.cloud_notm}} requires a non-conflicting subnet when ordering.
+Default addresses for Direct Link 2.0 are non-routable and do not support tunneling.
 * {{site.data.keyword.cloud_notm}} VPC permits the use of RFC-1918 and IANA-registered IPv4 address space, privately within your VPC, with some exceptions in the IANA Special-Purpose ranges, and select ranges assigned to {{site.data.keyword.cloud_notm}} services.
 When using IANA-registered ranges within your enterprise, and within VPCs in conjunction with {{site.data.keyword.cloud_notm}} Direct Link, custom routes must be installed in each zone.
 For more information, see [Routing considerations for IANA-registered IP assignments](/docs/vpc?topic=vpc-interconnectivity#routing-considerations-iana).

 ## Ordering instructions
 {: #instructions-dedicated}